machine-intelligence/provability/README.md

 runs on files such as the one found in `agents/standard.cd`.
 (See that file for an example of what sort of syntax is supported.)

-`Modal/Code.hs`: The meat of the parser, and contains all the machinery that turns modal programs into modal formulas.

-`Modal/Universes.hs`: An EXPERIMENTAL AND HIGHLY UNTESTED first pass at a format for modal agent files which will allow us to specify general programs such as modal UDT in asymmetric games.
-It might work, but even if it does, it will be fairly limited.
-See `TODO.md` for a roadmap that describes where I was planning to go with this file.

 `Modal/Combat.hs`: Implements the parser used by `ModalCombat.hs` to parse files such as `agents/standard.cd`.
 This is basically the shared-source-code-prisoner's-dilemma-specific parser code (built on top of the generic-modal-agent parser code of `Modal/Code.hs`).

+`ModalAgents.hs`: is `ModalCombat.hs` but for the `modalagents` executable.

+`Modal/Universes.hs`: is `Combat.hs` but for the Modal UDT framework.

+`Modal/Code.hs`: The meat of the parser, and contains all the machinery that turns modal programs into modal formulas.

 `Modal/Environment.hs`: Defines environments full of modal agents.
 This is the structure that allows us to track which modal agents refer to other modal